 Financial instruments sold but not purchased are recorded at fair value based on quoted prices in active markets and other observable market data are reported as Level 1.
-Financial instruments sold but not yet purchased include highly liquid instruments with quoted prices such as U.S. government securities, corporate fixed income and equity securities listed in active markets.
+Financial instruments sold but not yet purchased include highly liquid instruments with quoted prices such as U.S. government securities, mortgage-backed securities, fixed income securities, and equity securities listed in active markets.

 If quoted prices are not available, fair values are obtained from pricing services, broker quotes, or other model-based valuation techniques with observable inputs such as the present value of estimated cash flows and reported as Level 2.
 The nature of these financial instruments include instruments for which quoted prices are available but traded less frequently, instruments whose fair value have been derived using a model where inputs to the model are directly observable in the market, or can be derived principally from or corroborated by observable market data, and instruments that are fair valued using other financial instruments, the parameters of which can be directly observed.
-Level 2 financial instruments generally include U.S. government agency securities, corporate fixed income and equity securities not actively traded, and state and municipal securities.
+Level 2 financial instruments generally include U.S. government agency securities, mortgage-backed securities, and fixed income securities not actively traded.

-The following table summarizes the valuation of our financial instruments by pricing observability levels as of June 30, 2014 (in thousands):
+The following table summarizes the valuation of our financial instruments by pricing observability levels as of December 31, 2014 (in thousands):